 Finally, we’ll finish the defensive tasks by working the rear court.

 Next up is the attack and how to attack from the backhand side.

 Following that, let’s compare the footwork in singles and doubles.
-I’m not including positioning and double rotation here as those topics deserve their own article.
+I’m not including positioning and double rotation here as I’ve covered those topics separately.

 Footwork examples for doubles games